ChristerAkerblom/Vehicle-tracking/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The filtering approach both in each frame by heatmaps and between frames by confidence measures was succesful.
-A better tuning of both classification parameters, search windows and filtering parameters will amke the file even more robust.
+A better tuning of both classification parameters, search windows and filtering parameters will make the file even more robust.

+Currently the classifier is ony trained on passenger cars and also from a limited view angle.
+City traffic where vehicles entering from the side or different types of vehicles will not be detected by the classifier.